BYU-CS-498R/Lab-2-Segment-Tree/README.md

 ```
 def numberOfMeetingsTakingPlace(self, time):
 ```
 Because this is the military, the inputs will be a number in military time.
 They will also be numbers from 900 to 1700 as those are the times that meetings can be scheduled.
+This should be a hint as to what size I will pass in to initialize the class.

 ## Rubric